 Why do some individuals engage in risky anti-regime resistance while others, facing similar conditions, do not?
-This is the main question that motivates my book manuscript, The Revolution Within: State Institutions and Unarmed Resistance in Palestine.
+This is the main question that motivates my book manuscript, The Revolution Within: State Institutions and Unarmed Resistance in Palestine (accepted pending board approval, Cambridge University Press and Columbia University Press).
 The book answers this question through an in-depth study of participation in unarmed resistance against Israeli rule in the Palestinian Territories over more than a decade.
 Despite having strong anti-regime sentiment, Palestinians initially lacked the internal organizational strength often seen as necessary for protest.
 The Revolution Within provides a foundation for understanding participation and mobilization under these conditions.
 Its main argument is that integration into state-controlled, mass institutions - schools, prisons, and courts - paradoxically makes individuals more likely to resist against the state.
 Diverse evidence collected during twelve months of field research - including the first, large-scale survey of participants and non-participants in Palestinian resistance, interviews with Palestinian political leaders and activists, and Palestinian and Israeli primary sources - supports the argument.
 The book illuminates how organizationally weak groups often thought to lack the capacity for protest are able to mobilize against powerful regimes, with implications for predicting where and when anti-regime resistance will occur.

 OTHER WORKING PAPERS AND PROJECTS

 "From the Schools to the Streets: Education and Anti-Regime Resistance in the West Bank" (under review)